Working with Namespaces and Services in Kubernetes

 Apply the Service definition to your K8s (minikube) cluster using the

-command.Verify that the Service is working by accessing the todo-app using the Service's IP and Port in your Namespace.
+kubectl apply -f service.yml -n <namespace-name>command.Verify that the Service is working by accessing the todo-app using the Service's IP and Port in your Namespace.

-Step 1: Create the service.yml
+Step 1: Create the service.yml file

-Save the following content as service.yml
+Save the following content as service.yml:

 apiVersion: v1